 Welcome to the OSU S.A.G.E.
 Program!

-We hope you have heard about The Ohio State University S.A.G.E.
+We hope you have heard about The Ohio State University Series in Applied Gerontology Education (S.A.G.E.)
 Program and are visiting the web site to gather some additional information, or maybe you were searching the Internet in pursuit of aging education opportunities, and in particular "distance education" in the field of aging.
 In any case, we are very proud of this distance education program of the Office of Geriatrics and Interprofessional Aging Studies at The Ohio State University, and hope you will spend a few minutes becoming more familiar with what the program has to offer.

 Please note: The OSU SAGE test that detects signs of Alzheimer's Disease and Dementia may be found through The Ohio State University Memory Disorders Clinic website.

 The OSU S.A.G.E.
 Program Is...

 A three-course distance learning program of The Ohio State University which provides continuing education and training in the field of aging.
 Throughout the series of internet-based courses, special attention is devoted to issues of social, cultural, and ethnic diversity.

 All students successfully completing the program receive a Certificate of Completion in Gerontology from The Ohio State University.

 Please go to Registration for information about tuition and credit opportunities.